SSWConsulting/SSW.Rules.Content/rules/how-to-decide-what-to-test/rule.md

 Taking an exploratory approach to testing gives testers more freedom to decide what to test and how to test, but they can then find it hard to decide what to test.

-It’s helpful to think in terms of **test ideas**.
+It's helpful to think in terms of **test ideas**.

 ### Test ideas

 > Test ideas are brief notions about something that could be tested - Rikard Edgren
 > Test idea: an idea for testing something - James Bach

-When tasked with testing something new, you don’t necessarily know how to unearth interesting test ideas and so following rules probably doesn’t help.
+When tasked with testing something new, you don't necessarily know how to unearth interesting test ideas and so following rules probably doesn't help.

 Under such conditions of uncertainty (which are normal in software development), look for methods or ways of coming up with test ideas that might work, while acknowledging that they might not - these are **heuristics**.